 Is being an entrepreneur worth it?
 Why do you want be an entrepreneur?
 It helps to ask yourself why you want to be an entrepreneur.
 Most people think on being an entrepreneur as being an ideal.
-In reality, it is a personal choice you make, or it is sometimes forced on you when you’re out of work (being independent).
+In reality, it is a personal choice you make, or it is sometimes forced on you, for example when you’re out of work (being independent).
 Making this personal choice is important.
 Here are some thoughts about this:

 Being an entrepreneur allows you to

 - Make money – as an entrepreneur you can make money and more money than earning a paycheck.

-- Grow your personal skills, in ways you didn’t know – as an entrepreneur you need to learn a ton of stuff.
-So if you are eager to learn, you are okay.
+- Grow your personal skills, in ways you didn’t even know before your started – as an entrepreneur you need to learn a ton of stuff.
+So, if you are eager to learn, you are okay.
 It’s like investing, getting capital, building your organization, personal leadership, setting up websites, learning about administration, legal, learning to delegate, cooperate, etc.

 - Be independent.
 Take your own road.
 Not be dependent of other people.

 - Be independent of a paycheck.

-- Start own business without a boss (but you need to be skilled enough).
+- Start your own business without a boss (but you need to be skilled enough).

 - Create your own job, if you can’t find a paying job.